Frequently Asked Questions

 There is no limit to the number of simultaneous users accessing the Congressional Digest site.

-We are a large institution with more than 5 IP ranges that would need access to Congressional Digest on our campus.
+We are a large institution with more than 5 IP ranges that would need access to Congressional Digest and Supreme Court Debates Online on our campus.
 What can we do?

-The online access that comes with the print subscription to Congressional Digest (the only title we offer in print) is limited to the electronic edition of Congressional Digest.
-To get online access to the Supreme Court Debates and International Debates you will need to subscribe to the Congressional Digest Debates Online Service package.
+You may have online access only to Congressional Digest that came with your print subscription to Congressional Digest.
+For online access to the Supreme Court Debates and the archives of International Debates you will need to subscribe to the Congressional Digest and Supreme Court Debates, a PRO&CON® Online Service.

-We would like to upgrade from a print subscription to Congressional Digest to the Congressional Digest Debates Online Service with Supreme Court Debates and International Debates.
+We would like to upgrade from a print subscription to Congressional Digest to the Congressional Digest and Supreme Court Debates, a Pro & Con Online Service.
 How do we do this?

 Subscription rate tiers are determined by your population for the campus or system which will have access through your subscription.
 This can be an entire system (see IP access Authentication limitations) or one or more campuses.